esengie/fpl-exploration-tool/README.md

 # Restrictions imposed:
 - conclusion of an axiom may not have a ctx (axioms always look like this .... |--- |- funSym())

-- right now only funsyms are allowed in axiom conclusions
+- right now only funsyms are allowed in axiom conclusions (no equations)
 - only metavars are allowed in funsyms in conclusions
 - if variables of metavariables have type of metavars, they may use only metavars that come before them in funsyms (Eg: |--- |- f(A, x.B, z.Y, r.T) -- here z may use only A and B as its' type, x may use only A, while r may use A, B, and Y)